 You can sign up for Sky Sports no matter who your provider is, and you can access Sky Sports either through a digital TV subscription or via streaming.

 The most comprehensive digital TV packages that include Sky Sports will be with Sky itself.
 You can add Sky Sports to your subscription for £22 per month on an 18-month contract (accurate at the time of writing).

 The Sky Go app for smartphones and tablets lets you watch all Sky Sports channels you’re subscribed to while you're on the move.
 If you're not a Sky subscriber, you can watch Sky Sports in a limited fashion through the dedicated Sky Sports app.

-You can add Sky Sports to any Virgin Media TV package for £31.75 a month, or select Virgin’s Maxit TV bundle.
+You can add Sky Sports to any Virgin Media TV package or select Virgin’s Maxit TV bundle from £31.75 a month.

 If you don't have a TV provider or don't want to commit to a longer-term Sky Sports add-on, you can sign up for a Sky Sports TV pass through NOW.

 With NOW TV memberships, you can get a day or a month pass to view Sky Sports, then cancel penalty-free.
 There are no contracts involved and no need to subscribe to anything.

 Sky Sports can be viewed in standard definition, HD or even UHD/4K, depending upon your package and TV.